teambit/docs/docs/workflows.md

 **Consume the Components:**

 - In any project that wants to consume the component, install it using NPM or Yarn.
-- Run npm update (or yarn upgrade) to update components to their latest versions The consumed components are included in the consuming project as if they were installed using NPM (i.e., in vendor bundle).
+- Run npm update (or yarn upgrade) to update components to their latest versions.

+The consumed components are included in the consuming project as if they were installed using NPM (i.e., in vendor bundle).

 **Change the component in the original project:**